orizens/orizens.com/src/pages/blog/2013-11-10-how-to-use-git-in-bitbucket-and-get-free-private-repositories.md

 ---
 I mostly use git & github for my projects.
 Git is very useful, easy to learn and handle.
 Github is great for cloud repositories, has very clean and useful user interface while adding useful features like: wiki, team collaboration, issues system, cloude ide to edit files and more.

-Private repositories in Github aren&#8217;t free.
-However, there&#8217;s a way to enjoy git with having free private repositories using bitbucket &#8211; setup is quite easy.<!--more-->
+Private repositories in Github aren't free.
+However, there's a way to enjoy git with having free private repositories using bitbucket - setup is quite easy.<!--more-->

 ## What is BitBucket